Vertical Tabs / Mobile Accordion

 Technicians take equipment inventory, maintain accurate sterilization records, report repairs, and monitor records.
 They follow strict aseptic protocols to ensure that they maintain a clean and safe environment.
 Sterile Processing Technicians play an essential role in patient safety and infection control.

 This program typically offers start dates in August, January, and May.
-Please review the list above for available sections open for enrollment.
+Please review the list below for available sections open for enrollment.

 Certification